We get asked this question, a lot.

 You can also see all pages crawled:

-This is an extremely useful view of pages by folder structure, which helps you understand your site sections and issues by section so you can prioritize fixed accordingly:
+This is an extremely useful view of pages by folder structure, which helps you understand your site sections and issues by section so you can prioritize fixes accordingly:

 Send to Trello

-I will say that SEMrush’s design is currently quite brutalistic and not incredibly easy to use, but their data and issues they flag up will help you a lot when optimizing your site technically.
+I will say that SEMrush’s current design is not easy to use, but the data and issues they flag up will help you a lot when optimizing the technical aspects of your site.

 You find it at the top of the screen when logged in: